DanielHuynh611/Sales-Performance-Analysis/README.md

 - **Metric Used**: **Revenue per Square Meter (RPSM)** as a measure of store efficiency.

 - **Finding**: **Large stores generate higher total revenue but have lower efficiency**.
 Figure 5 highlights ten stores classified as "**Highest Total Area, Lowest Efficiency**".
 These stores account for **28% of the total store area**, resulting in disproportionately high operational costs.
 Additionally, these stores underperform in terms of **total revenue**.
-With the exception of Store 30, the other nine stores generate revenue that is either slightly above or below the median revenue for all stores (Figure 6).
+With the exception of Store 30 and 31, the other eight stores generate revenue that is either at or below the median revenue for all stores (Figure 6).

 - **Implication**: Large stores with high operational costs and low efficiency need strategic intervention, such as closure, downsizing, or conversion to fulfillment hubs.